 This might be because of shortages on the labour market, a lack of suitable work placement opportunities or limited training facilities.
+The government sets the number of places on the degree programme.
 In order to determine whether you qualify for admission, you must take part in the selection procedure.
-The degree programmes themselves will select a number of candidates that have demonstrated sufficient aptitude from among all the applicants.
+The degree programmes themselves will select the most appropriate candidates from among all the applicants.
 As you're therefore not assured of a place when you apply, you should always have a back-up plan in case you're not offered a place.
+For more information, see Article 1.11 of the CSA guide.